FunctionLab/selene/docs/source/overview/cli.md

 - `non_strand_specific`: Optional, possible values are `mean` or `max` if you want to use this parameter.
 (Otherwise, do not use this key in your model configuration.)
 If your model does not need to train on strand-specific input sequences, we have implemented a class that will pass both the forward and reverse sequence to the model and either take the `mean` or the `max` value across the two sets of predictions for a sample.

 ## A note for the following sections
 For training, evaluation, and analysis [of sequences using trained models], Selene requires that specific keys in the YAML file correspond to function-type values.
-The value is used to construct an object that is a class in `selene_sdk`.
-Our [documentation website](http://selene.flatironinstitute.org/) is an important resource for debugging configuration-related errors when you run Selene via the CLI.
+The function-type value is used to construct an object that is a class in `selene_sdk`.
+Our [documentation website](https://selene.flatironinstitute.org/) is an important resource for debugging configuration-related errors when you run Selene via the CLI.

-We have tried to cover as many of the common configurations as we can in this document.
+We have covered the most common configurations in this document.

 ## Train
 An example configuration for training: